-Currently I'm a researcher and senior systems analyst at TeCGraf at PUC-Rio, working with V3O2 project, a seismic data visualizer and interpreter for Petrobrás.
+Currently, I'm a researcher and senior systems analyst at TeCGraf at PUC-Rio, working with the v3o2 project, a seismic data visualizer and interpreter for Petrobrás.
 My activities as a senior systems analyst include understanding the client's needs and desires, design and implement systems that satisfy these needs and provide support.
-As a researcher, my activities include developing new technologies that improve and add value to the software, and sharing the resulting knowledge with fellow researchers.
+As a researcher, my activities include developing new technologies that improve and add value to the software and sharing the resulting knowledge with fellow researchers.

-My primary research interest are Games.
-As for my master's degree I researched dynamic adaptive difficulty in games and how it affected players' enjoyment of the game.
+My primary research interest is Games.
+As for my master's degree, I researched dynamic adaptive difficulty in games and how it affected players' enjoyment of the game.
 I'm also interested in, but not limited to: other uses of artificial intelligence in games; player classification (or player types); procedural content generation; dungeon master-like systems (or dynamic quest generation systems).

-As a researcher of PUC-Rio's Arts & Design Deparment Game Design Research Group, I'm interested in studying how artificial intelligence techniques influence and are influenced by game design, how to represent emotions in games and how to stimulate emotions in the player, and researching ways to improve narrative in persistent virtual worlds using artificial intelligence.Contact Information
+As a researcher of PUC-Rio's Arts & Design Department Game Design Studies Group, I'm interested in studying how artificial intelligence techniques influence and are influenced by game design, how to represent emotions in games and how to stimulate emotions in the player, and researching ways to improve narrative in persistent virtual worlds using artificial intelligence.Contact Information

 Please, remind that Rio de Janeiro is GMT -3.
 If you have a smartphone with a QR code reader, you can use it to add my main contact information to your mobile.
-Google+ and LinkedIn buttons are provided below as well.
+Clicking the image will start downloading the vCard.